 Organisation for Economic Co-operation and Development (OECD) and the G20

-On May 2019, OECD adopted principles along with recommendation on AI,28 produced by a group of leading international experts.
+On May 2019, OECD adopted principles along with recommendations on AI,33 produced by a group of leading international experts.
 The OECD AI principles are the first such principles signed up by governments.

 The OECD's five principles are: